giorgio-mariani/project1_IM_2018-2019/doc/source/quick_start.rst

 .. note::

-  Depth-maps directories are generally the result of a previous invokation of the system.
+  Depth-maps directories are generally the result of a previous invocation of the system.

 These depth-maps are stored as **.npy** files.
 Depth-maps stored inside this directory must be named ``depth_<num>``, with ``<num>`` numeric string